Elie Lighthouse Things to do in the East Neuk of Fife

 Crail

 Crail is a historic fishing town, and the harbour is one of the most photographed harbours in the UK.
-The High Street in Crail is flourishing with family-run businesses, including butchers, bakeries and grocery stores.
+The High Street in Crail is flourishing with family-run businesses.
+There are butchers, bakeries and grocery stores.

-Some buildings are very traditional, and you will feel that you have been transformed back in time.
+Some buildings are very traditional.
+You will feel that you have been transformed back in time.
+I love walking through Crail it feels like a movie set.

-It is well worth it to stroll down the charming cobbled streets lined up behind the miniature harbour, with homes that formerly belonged to fishermen and shipowners.
+It is well worth it to stroll down the charming cobbled streets lined up behind the miniature harbour.
+The homes here formerly belonged to fishermen and shipowners.

 Also, it is great to soak in the atmosphere by walking around the small historic fishermen’s cottages.
-The large white Customs House is a 17th-century building which stands out with crow step gables.
+The large white Customs House is a 17th-century building.

-Also, you can visit the Crail Museum and Heritage Centre, Crail Pottery or Crail Harbour Gallery and Tea Room.
+Also, you can visit the Crail Museum and Heritage Centre.
+Or, Crail Pottery or Crail Harbour Gallery and Tea Room.

 Moreover, in Crail, there are excellent eating places.
 You can order locally caught lobsters and Crail Crabbs from the Lobster Hut near the shorefront.